oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Brotli is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
-It is similar in speed with deflate but offers more dense compression.
-The specification of the Brotli Compressed Data Format is defined in RFC 7932.
+It is similar in speed with deflate but offers more dense compression.The specification of the Brotli Compressed Data Format is defined in RFC 7932.

-**URL**
+**More Information**

 https://github.com/google/brotli